 This Base Prospectus has been prepared on the basis that subject to the existing currency restrictions in place at each time, any offer of Debt Securities in any Member State of the European Economic Area or contracting party to the Agreement of the European Economic Area (a Member State) which has implemented the Prospectus Directive (each, a Relevant Member State) must be made pursuant to an exemption under the Prospectus Directive, as implemented in that Relevant Member State, from the requirement to publish a prospectus for offers of Debt Securities.
-Accordingly any person making or intending to make an offer in that Relevant Member State of Debt Securities may only do so in circumstances in which no obligation arises for the Issuer or any Dealer to publish a prospectus Directive, in each case, in relation to such offer.
-Neither the Issuer nor any Dealer has authorised, nor do they authorise, the making of any offer of Debt Securities in circumstances in which an obligation arises for the Issuer or any Dealer to publish a prospectus Directive, the making of any offer of Debt Securities in circumstances in which an obligation arises for the Issuer or any Dealer to publish or supplement a prospectus for such offer.
+Accordingly any person making or intending to make an offer in that Relevant Member State of Debt Securities may only do so in circumstances in which no obligation arises for the Issuer or any Dealer to publish a prospectus pursuant to Article 3 of the Prospectus Directive or supplement a prospectus pursuant to Article 16 of the Prospectus Directive, in each case, in relation to such offer.
+Neither the Issuer nor any Dealer has authorised, nor do they authorise, the making of any offer of Debt Securities in circumstances in which an obligation arises for the Issuer or any Dealer to publish or supplement a prospectus for such offer.